 - Have an official transcript forwarded from the applicant's undergraduate institution(s) that verifies conferral of a baccalaureate degree.
-If the applicant completed graduate course work or a graduate degree, official transcript(s) reflecting that work must also be submitted. - Have the results of the Graduate Record Examination (GRE) General Test forwarded to the department. - Submit a writing sample to the department that the applicant considers to be a fair representation of the applicant's ability to conduct scholarly research and produce academic writing. - Submit a statement (500-1000 words) that clearly indicates the primary field of intended study, the faculty members with whom the applicant would like to work, and the reasons for choosing the field and faculty. - Submit a personal statement (500-1000 words) that addresses the applicant's background as well as his or her goals in pursuing a Doctor of Philosophy degree in History. - Have at least three individuals, preferably scholars with whom the applicant has had course work or other professional contact, submit letters of recommendation to the department.
+If the applicant completed graduate course work or a graduate degree, official transcript(s) reflecting that work must also be submitted. - 2.
+Submit a writing sample to the department that the applicant considers to be a fair representation of the applicant's ability to conduct scholarly research and produce academic writing. - 3.
+Submit a statement (500-1000 words) that clearly indicates the primary field of intended study, the faculty members with whom the applicant would like to work, and the reasons for choosing the field and faculty. - Submit a personal statement (500-1000 words) that addresses the applicant's background as well as his or her goals in pursuing a Doctor of Philosophy degree in History. - Have at least three individuals, preferably scholars with whom the applicant has had course work or other professional contact, submit letters of recommendation to the department.